andyrost/solarsnowclearing/README.md

 Then, open up the (Windows) command prompt or (Mac) terminal, and navigate to the directory you wish to download the app to.

-Type "git clone <http link that you copied>"
+Type: git clone 'http link that you copied'

 Then type: cd solarsnowclearing/snowui